helloSystem/docs/developer/rpi.md

 killall Xorg
 ```

-Type `startx` to start an Xorg session; it should now load a helloDesktop session
+Type `startx` to start an Xorg session; it should now load a helloDesktop session.

+Sometimes it does not load all the way, in this case it is necessary to start xterm (right-click the desktop) and invoke `start-hello` from there again.
+The reason for this is unknown.

 ### Adding a user